theextensional/knowledge/db/Проблемы Ауровиля What is bad about life at Auroville.md

 - Becoming an Aurovillian requires you to donate all your assets to Ashram (I have heard from the local peoples that, if you don’t give something they ain’t gonna take you in)
 - If you sever your ties with Ashram, you wont be given anything including your assets.
 You will be left a pauper.
-- They will give you three things “FOOD, JOB and SHELTER”, you must adjust with what you get.
+- They will give you three things "FOOD, JOB and SHELTER", you must adjust with what you get.
 - You can’t question the system or the authority
 - You will loose your CIVIL RIGHTS
 - They are a closed community.